Savelyyy/new/README.md

 # Version comparison

 The input data for the project is a list of binary packages of 2 branches.
-In my case, p10 and p9.
+For example, p10 and p9.
-This project creates three files.
+Supported architecture branches: x86_64, i586, noarch, aarch64, armh, ppc64le.

 The received package lists are compared and a JSON file is output in which: